 The Key Employees Plan, as amended, will authorize the issuance of up to 5,000,000 shares of Common Stock.
 Currently the Key Employees Plan has 800,000 shares of Common Stock authorized for issuance.
 The shares to be issued under the Key Employees Plan will be currently authorized but unissued shares or shares held by the Company in its treasury.
 The number of shares of Common Stock available under the Key Employees Plan will be subject to adjustment by either the Plan Committee or the Board to prevent dilution in the event of a stock split, recapitalization, reorganization, merger, consolidation, combination, exchange of shares, stock dividend or certain other events.
-Shares of Common Stock subject to unexercised options that expire or are terminated prior to the number of shares available for issuance under the Key Employees Plan.
+Shares of Common Stock subject to unexercised options that expire or are terminated prior to the end of the period during which options may be granted will be restored to the number of shares available for issuance under the Key Employees Plan.